5. Can the plaintiff or the defendant appeal against an order made on an interlocutory application?

 If a party is not satisfied with the decision of a master

-Generally speaking, if a party is not satisfied with the decision of a master, he may appeal against it to a judge in chambers (i.e. not in open court) within 14 days after the decision.
+Generally speaking, if a party is not satisfied with the decision of a master, he may appeal against it to a judge in chambers (i.e. not in open court) without leave of the court within 14 days after the decision.

 For the preparation of an appeal to be heard by a judge in chambers, please refer to Practice Direction 5.4 (Preparation of Interlocutory Summonses and Appeals to Judge in Chambers for Hearing).